lley154/littercoin/README.md

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
 event - compiled client and server successfully in 1702 ms (173 modules)
 ```
 8. Now go to the proxy URL which was obtained when we exposed the port 3000 in the Demeter setup steps above.
-As an example:
+The URL will look like the following:
 ```
 https://3000-venomous-audience-7gg1mp.us1.demeter.run/
 ```